 6. Room To Grow

-There are also jobs within the manufacturing sector for those from other disciplines, such as sales and business development, marketing, human resources, and many others.
+Manufacturing covers a variety of industries and jobs within the manufacturing sector for those from other disciplines, such as sales and business development, marketing, human resources, and many others.
 These positions afford all of the benefits of working in manufacturing — the pride, stability, competitive salaries, excitement, great technology and others — to people from many different backgrounds.
 Not every industry can boast of the same potential and flexibility.

 Did you find this useful?